People taking part in a gong bath

 Is sound healing really meditation for lazy people?
 Here's what I thought

-Sound healing has been dubbed meditation for lazy people.
-Here's how it can help you relax for a happier life
+Sound healing is having a moment, with searches tripling since 2020.
+Here's how the wellness practice can help you relax for a happier life

 Wellness Editor